PGA Professional Ted Eleftheriou, offers some suggestions:

 “Remember that someone else's on-course meltdown is not your fault, so don't feel guilty about it.
 Make your best effort to play the best golf you can,” says Eleftheriou.

-After the round is over, Eleftheriou suggests sitting down with your buddy and explaining to him why his anger management issues or habitual slowness are creating tensions.
+After the round is over, Eleftheriou suggests sitting down with your playing partner and explaining to them why his anger management issues or habitual slowness are creating tensions.

-"Consider taking time after the round—perhaps over lunch and on a different day—and let him know you’re just not having any fun playing with him any more," Eleftheriou said.
+"Consider taking time after the round — perhaps over lunch and on a different day — and let them know you’re just not having any fun playing with them any more," Eleftheriou said.
 "In a non-judgmental way, describe what’s happening on the golf course and how it’s affecting everyone.
-Then listen and give him time to respond.”
+Then listen and give time to respond.”

 There may be other things going on in this individual’s life which is causing these reactions.
 Or, they simply may not be aware that their behavior was causing tension with everyone in the group.